NilPointer-Software/bdfd-wiki/src/bdscript/afkTimeout.md

 # $afkTimeout
-Returns the AFK time-out (in seconds) for a provided guild.
+Returns the AFK time-out (In Seconds) for a provided guild.

 ```admonish info title="Time-out"
 Discord automatically moves member to the specified (in the Server Settings / Can be returned via [`$afkChannelID`](./afkChannelID)) voice channel and mute them when they have been idle for longer then the inactive time-out ("inactive time-out" can be returned via `$afkTimeout[]` function).